 Cybersecurity has financial benefits, offers product differentiation, and smooths out the patching processes both for product manufacturers and their customers.
 The importance of cyber defense will go up over time.
-Cyber defense for embedded systems is justified using a total cost of ownership approach, as quantifying economic benefits will help justify faster adoption.
+Cyber defense and security for embedded systems is justified using a total cost of ownership approach, as quantifying economic benefits will help justify faster adoption.

 Scanning and Patching Software

 Scanning and patching are major cost drivers in the development and maintenance of products.
 That’s the aspect cyber defense proposals can attack.
 Effort is put into code scanning/review, penetration testing, subsequent remediation, and then coordinated release of patches to customers.
 These issues spawn lengthy retesting cycles and gobble up R&D resources that would otherwise be able to work on new features and products.